top of page

 Noa Kohai

-Columbia MIA Class of 2027 Noa is a legal and diplomacy professional specializing in international law and national security.
-She earned her LL.B from Bar-Ilan University and attended the Hague Academy of International Law on a scholarship from Israel’s Ministry of Foreign Affairs.
-She has worked at Israel’s National Security Council and the Israeli Mission to the UN.
-After her studies, Dana plans to return to Israel and contribute to its national security and diplomacy through policy leadership and international engagement. .
+Columbia MIA Class of 2027 Noa is an Israeli lawyer specializing in administrative and international law, with a background in national security.
+She holds an LL.B from Bar-Ilan University and attended the Hague Academy of International Law on a scholarship from Israel’s Ministry of Foreign Affairs.
+She has served at Israel’s National Security Council and the Israeli Mission to the UN.
+Her work focuses on strengthening Israel’s national security and diplomatic engagement through policy and international cooperation.
+Noa is also a Captain in the IDF and serves in the reserves.

 Avia Liberman